dhermes/k-compensated-de-casteljau/README.md

 The code used to build the manuscript, generate images and verify computations is written in Python.
-To run the code, Python 3.6 should be installed, along with ``nox-automation``:
+To run the code, Python 3.6 should be installed, along with ``nox``:

 ```
-python -m pip install --upgrade nox-automation
+python -m pip install --upgrade nox
 ```

 Once installed, the various build jobs can be listed.
 For example: